May prompts a remarkable weather shift wherein rainfall takes precedence and sweeps across

 August through

 November, with an average maximum UV index of 12.
-A UV Index value of 11, and more, symbolizes an ultimate health vulnerability from unprotected exposure to Sun's UV rays for average individuals.
+A UV Index estimate of 11, and higher, represents an excessive health risk from exposure to the Sun's UV radiation for the ordinary person.

-Note: A daily high UV index of 12 in May leads to these guidelines:
+Note: A typical high UV index of 12 in May suggests the following recommendations: